gar1t/e2/doc/tutorial.rst

 Creating a New Data File
 ------------------------

-Looking through the `dets` documentation, it looks like `dets:open_file/2`_ is what we need for both creating and opening an data file.
+Looking through the documentation, it looks like `dets:open_file/2`_ is what we need for both creating and opening an data file.

 Update the ``open/1`` function to look like this: